eksop/projecteuler/README.md

 projecteuler
 ============

-My collection of C programs to solve problems on Project Euler
+My collection of programs to solve problems on Project Euler